 Answer: It depends on your budget.

 Answer: It is very normal for fingers to get sore.
-I assure you that they will get used to it overtime.
-If I were put a time frame to it, you would typically need between 2-3 weeks to get your fingers used to fretting strings.
+I assure you that they will get used to it over time.
+If I were to put a time frame to it, you would typically need between 2-3 weeks to get your fingers used to fretting strings.

-During the beginning periods, I would recommend you to take intermittent breaks in order to let your fingers rest.
-Say for example, practice for 15-30 mins or till your fingers feel tired and continue after a 15 minutes break.
+During the beginning periods, I would recommend you take intermittent breaks in order to let your fingers rest.
+Say, for example, practice for 15-30 mins or till your fingers feel tired and continue after a 15 minutes break.

 Changing to lighter strings would help but I don’t suggest doing so.
 Stick with what you already have and your finger strength would build up over time with enough practice.